 When you learn a new language, you should start with the basics first.
 There are many reasons for it, as learning a new language is more effortless that way.

-So, before you think about advancing to a B2 level in German, you should first take the A1, A2, and B1 tests.
+So, before you think about advancing to a B2 level, you should first take the A1, A2, and B1 tests.

 A quick overview of German language levels A1, A2, and B1